smHalberstadt/Blob-Analysis-General-Template/README.md

 __NOTE: This is tailored for "The Atomic Nature of Matter" as a general case, but I do not do the mathematics.
 This is just a reference for future blob detection code for Java.__
 This general use blob detection Java project outlines a strategy for one type of pattern detection using pictures.
 For testing I am using Princeton's Project : https://www.cs.princeton.edu/courses/archive/spr15/cos126/assignments/atomic.html
+I am also Using Eclipse 2020-09 to run this code
 - - - -
 ## Image Analysis
 Image analysis in this case is identifying circular/oval groups of pixels.